“Whether you think you can, or you think you can’t – you’re right”

 You will come up with good ideas, you will become more positive and resolute.

 By doing so, you start changing your mindset.
 For the better.
-And remember what we talked about in the beginning of this article:
+And remember what we talked about at the beginning of this article:

 It’s 90% mindset, my friend!